 The fruit orchard planted in conjunction with Orchards East by our Countryside Team transformed two areas of Sadlers Wood into a wild tree fruit orchard.
 These were planted to encourage the local community to gather fruit from their woods and to improve the offer of the site.
-These areas continue to be managed as an orchard, and additional trees will be added to replace any losses.
+We have protected the existing trees, helping them to establish a good root system.
+Ongoing bracken control has reduced invasive species repressing the trees growing in the orchard.
+We have also seen an increase in the amount of wildflower species growing within the orchard - cowslip being one example, which is rare to Sadlers Wood.
+Due to vandalism to some of the original orchard trees, in a specific area close to the houses, we have reduced this area and allowed a wild shrub area to establish.